kengonakajima/CCDK/api/Doc/ShinraGameAPI.md

 ## Linking the Game API

 The whole API is include in `CloudCoreClient.dll`, and we provide a library stub in `CloudCoreClient.lib` for linking.
+Just add the right version (x32 for 32 bits applications, `CloudCoreClient.lib` for linking.
 Just add the right version (x32 for 32 bits applications, and x64 for 64 bits application) to your linker and it's ready.
 Note that you must not provided your own version of the library in our deployment.
 Our service will always deployed your game